This intensive course has been developed

 at that time with the award of Postgraduate

 For information on the modules taught on this course view our module descriptors.

 The course content is for indicative purposes only.
 The college reserves the right to re-order the schedule of modules offered.

 Note: All modules count towards the final award classification.

 Students need to be available 09.00-21.00 Monday - Friday (Class days and times vary.)

 Please note that exams can be scheduled during the morning, afternoon or evening Monday to Saturday.

-This course runs over 1 year; 2 semesters and
+This course runs over 1 year; 2 semesters and a final dissertation.

 The cost of this course is €7,900 total fee.